The component contains most of the factor VIII, fibrinogen, factor XIII, von Willebrand factor and fibronectin from fresh frozen plasma.

 Do not use cryoprecipitate for the treatment of haemophilia, von Willebrand’s disease or deficiencies of factor XIII or fibronectin unless alternative therapies are unavailable.

-Discuss with your Haematologist or a Blood Service Medical Officer.
+If in doubt, discuss with your Haematologist or a Lifeblood Medical Officer.